-There are intuitive instructions on how to assemble the cabinets in easy steps (not wordy explanations), and if you prefer visuals, you can also find video instruction for almost everything on Youtube.
+There are intuitive instructions on how to assemble the cabinets in easy steps (not wordy explanations).
+If you prefer visuals, you can also find video instruction for almost everything on Youtube.

 - Cost – There are substantial savings with RTA anything.
 If you’re required to do a lot of the work yourself, you can expect to save money that would go to the cost of using an external installer.

 - Quality – You’re in control in choosing the materials and finish, and where you’re saving money on the install, you can spend it on a higher specification.
-You could have dovetail joinery, and choose real solid wood or choose to pocket the saving with a middle-of-the-road style and material.
-There is no ‘one size fits all’, so it pays to be thorough in your research and get quotes so you can set a spending budget before you commit to a purchase.
-Usually, it’s the money that dictates what you want from the cabinets.
-However, even so, you will get a choice of visuals, e.g. a wood finish or maybe a veneer like plywood.
+You could have dovetail joinery and choose real solid wood or choose to pocket the saving with a middle-of-the-road style and material.
+There is no ‘one size fits all, so it pays to be thorough in your research and get quotes so you can set a spending budget before you commit to a purchase.
+Usually, the money dictates what you want from the cabinets.
+However, even so, you will get a choice of visuals, e.g., a wood finish or maybe a veneer like plywood.